SvenMichaelKlose/tunix/src/ultifs/README.md

 cannot be SAVEd to.
 If the attempt is made, an error will occur, and the SAVE stopped.

+Possible errors:

+    1: Too many files.
+    2: File already open.
+    4: File not found.
+    6: Device not present.
+    6: Not an input file.
+       Returned if logical file number is 0.
+    9: Illegal device number.
+       Returned if tape buffer is below $0200.

-## CLACLL - close all channels and files
+## CLALL - close all channels and files

 This routine closes all open files.
 When this routine is called, the pointers into the open file table are reset, closing all files.
 Also the routine automatically resets the I/O channels.

+This routine never returns with an error.